3 - 6 September 2026

 • In furtherance of legitimate interests of ourselves or a third party

-12. The data subject has the right to be informed about the information held about them and what we use it for; the data subject can ask for a copy of the personal information we hold; the data subject can ask us to correct any inaccuracies; the data subject can ask us to stop sending information or ask us to delete the personal information held about them.
+Depending on the lawful basis that applies, the data subject may have the right to be informed about the information held about them and what we use it for; to ask for a copy of the personal information we hold; to ask us to correct any inaccuracies; to ask us to erase, or restrict the use of, their personal information; to object to processing; to receive their data in a portable format; and, where processing is based on consent, to withdraw that consent at any time.

-14. Information that details your rights in this regard can be found on the website of the Information Commissioners Office.
-If you are unhappy with how we deal with you, you can complain to them
+Information about your rights can be found on the website of the Information Commissioner's Office.
+If you are unhappy with how we deal with you, you can also complain to the ICO at Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF, by calling 0303 123 1113, or via www.ico.org.uk/make-a-complaint.

-15. To request access to that outlined in paragraph 8 above please contact us at Burghley Horse Trials Admin Office, Barnack Road, Stamford, Lincolnshire, PE9 2LH.
+To exercise any of the rights outlined in paragraph 12, please contact us at Burghley Horse Trials Admin Office, Barnack Road, Stamford, Lincolnshire, PE9 2LH, or by email at horsetrials@burghley.co.uk.

-18. We will only share your personal data internally and with third parties for necessary administrative purposes, (for example competitor details with the press for the publishing of entries, scores or results), or in furtherance of any legal obligation we hold.
+We will only share your personal data internally and with third parties for necessary administrative purposes — for example, with the press for the publishing of competitor entries, scores or results, with our online ticketing provider TICKETsrv, who processes bookings and e-tickets on our behalf, or in furtherance of any legal obligation we hold.
+Where this involves sending information outside the UK, such as to our email marketing platform, we ensure appropriate safeguards are in place.

-19. Our website uses cookies for analytical purposes.
+Our website uses cookies for analytical purposes.
 Through their use we are able to track visitors to our website to improve the user experience.
-Although it traces IP addresses, all personal data other than the address is not collected.
+Although it traces IP addresses, no other personal data is collected through cookies.
 Further details on cookies can be found in the Cookies section below.

 Cookies and how we use them